-- (2) Each State Government is entitled to - - (a) monitor police operations within the State according to the needs and priorities of the State under the Solomon Islands policing policy; - (b) generally oversee the effectiveness and efficiency of the Police Force in the State; - (c) monitor police conduct; - (d) promote good relations between the police and the community; - (3) In order to perform the functions set out in the preceding subsection State Government may - - (a) investigate or conduct an inquiry into any complaints of police inefficiency or a breakdown in relations between the police and any community; and - (b) give the Commissioner of Police directions of policy regarding the implementation of the Solomon Islands policing policy as it applies to the State; - (c) give the Commissioner of Police such general directions of policy with regard to the maintenance of public safety and public order. - (4) The Commissioner of Police shall in a timely manner comply with such directions or cause them to be complied with. - 225.
+- (1) The Federal, State and Community Governments shall jointly determine a Solomon Islands policing policy which shall make provision for different policies in respect of States after taking into account the policing needs and priorities of each State. - (2) Each State Government is entitled to - (a) monitor police operations within the State according to the needs and priorities of the State under the Solomon Islands policing policy; - (b) generally oversee the effectiveness and efficiency of the Police Force in the State; - (c) monitor police conduct; - (d) promote good relations between the police and the community; - (3) In order to perform the functions set out in the preceding subsection State Government may - (a) investigate or conduct an inquiry into any complaints of police inefficiency or a breakdown in relations between the police and any community; and - (b) give the Commissioner of Police directions of policy regarding the implementation of the Solomon Islands policing policy as it applies to the State; - (c) give the Commissioner of Police such general directions of policy with regard to the maintenance of public safety and public order.

+- (4) The Commissioner of Police shall in a timely manner comply with such directions or cause them to be complied with. - 225.
 State policing responsibilities State Governments shall be responsible for policing functions - (a) vested in it by this Part; - (b) assigned to it by federal law; or - (c) allocated to it in the Solomon Islands policing policy.

-Part V Prisons Services
+Part V Correctional Services

+226. Correctional Services

-- 226. Prison Services (1) The Prisons Service established and administered under the former Constitution shall continue to be called Prison Services. - (2) Prisons Services shall be under the command of the Superintendent of Prison Services. - (3) The President on the advice of the Prime Minister given after the Prime Minister has consulted with the Public Services Commission shall appoint a Superintendent of Prisons. - (4) The primary focus of the Prisons Service is to - - (a) provide a safe community;
+- (1) The Correctional Service established and administered under the former Constitution shall continue to be called Correctional Services. - (2) Correctional Services shall be under the command of the Commissioner of Correctional Services. - (3) The President of the Republic on the advice of the Cabinet given after the Cabinet has consulted with the Public Services Commission shall appoint a Commissioner of Correctional Services. - (4) The primary focus of the Correctional Service is to - (a) provide a safe community; - (b) ensure sentences and orders of courts are administered appropriately; - (c) ensure that offenders are managed safely, securely and humanely and where appropriate culturally appropriate; and - (d) reduce re-offending through rehabilitative and re- integrative interventions. - (5) Correctional Services shall be a professional and disciplined service and shall be structured and regulated so as to - (a) achieve its primary focus in subsection (1);

-- (b) ensure sentences and orders of courts are administered appropriately; - (c) ensure that offenders are managed safely, securely and humanely and where appropriate culturally appropriate; and - (d) reduce re-offending through rehabilitative and re-integrative interventions. - (5) Prisons Services shall be a professional and disciplined service and shall be structured and regulated so as to - - (a) achieve its primary focus in subsection (1); - (b) achieve the highest standards of professionalism among its staff; - (c) train its staff to the highest possible standards of competence; and - (d) uphold the law. - (6) Prisons Services shall be structured, organised and administered in such a manner as federal law may prescribe. - 227.
-Prison Services responsibilities The Prison Services must operate and be structured by law to - - (a) function in the national and state spheres of government; - (b) ensure effective co-ordination of the Prisons Service and effective co-operation among the spheres of government.; and - (c) enable the Prisons Service to discharge its responsibilities effectively, taking into account the requirements of States. - 228.
-State responsibilities - (1) Each State is entitled to - (a) monitor Prisons Service operations within the State according to the policies of the State; and - (b) generally oversee the effectiveness and efficiency of the Prisons Service in the State; - (2) A State shall be responsible for Prison Service functions - - (a) vested in it by this Part; - (b) assigned to it by federal law.
+- (b) achieve the highest standards of professionalism among its staff; - (c) train its staff to the highest possible standards of competence; and - (d) uphold the law. - (6) Correctional Services shall be structured, organised and administered in such a manner as federal law may prescribe.

+227. Correctional Services responsibilities - The Correctional Services must operate and be structured by law to -

+- (a) function in the Federal, State and Community Governments; - (b) ensure effective co-ordination of the Correctional Service and effective cooperation among the spheres of government.; and - (c) enable the Correctional Service to discharge its responsibilities effectively, taking into account the requirements of States

+228. State responsibilities

+- (1) Each State is entitled to - (a) monitor Correctional Service operations within the State according to the policies of the State; and - (b) generally oversee the effectiveness and efficiency of the Correctional Service in the State; - (2) A State shall be responsible for Correctional Service functions - - (a) vested in it by this Part; - (b) assigned to it by federal law.
-CHAPTER TWENTY-TWO

-INSTITUTIONS SUPPORTING CONSTITUTIONAL DEMOCRACY
+CHAPTER TWENTY-TWO INSTITUTIONS SUPPORTING CONSTITUTIONAL DEMOCRACY

-Governing Principles
+Part I Governing Principles